 Appendix C intended to provide design principles for design and development of the Neighbourhood and Village Convenience Centres identified within both PSPs.

-Requirements 14 and 16 in both PSPs require Urban Design Frameworks to be developed for these centres "...that respond to the performance criteria included in Appendix C".
+Requirements 14 and 16 in both PSPs require Urban Design Frameworks to be developed for these centres "...that responds to the performance criteria included in Appendix C".
 Appendix C includes eight principles with each including several performance criteria.
-Some criteria are exhaustive with higher level motherhood statements and some are repetitive.
-Some criteria deviates from urban design to land use and employment outcomes.
-Design of public open space needs to be addressed in more detail.
+Some of the criteria are exhaustive with higher level motherhood statements and some are repetitive.
+Some of the criteria deviates from urban design to land use and employment outcomes.